cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 </div>

 :::tip Note
-Some of the packages from CloudLinux repo will still be present.
+Some of the packages from CloudLinux OS Shared repo will still be present.
 They are the same as CentOS packages, and don't have to be removed.
 They will be updated in the future from CentOS repositories, as new versions come out.
 :::

 ## Migration to EasyApache 4